sharky-otl/BlackJack.Simulator/README.md

 # BlackJack.Simulator
-A refactored version of a conglomeration of previous blackjack simulation projects found on the web.
+A refactored version of a conglomeration of other blackjack simulation projects found on the web.
+Still a work in progress...